impossible98/nest-docs/docs/fundamentals/custom-providers.md

 In this example, we are associating a string-valued token (`'CONNECTION'`) with a pre-existing `connection` object we've imported from an external file.

-::: warning NOTICE
+:::warning NOTICE

 In addition to using strings as token values, you can also use JavaScript [symbols](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol) or TypeScript [enums](https://www.typescriptlang.org/docs/handbook/enums.html).

 :::

-We've previously seen how to inject a provider using the standard [constructor based injection](https://docs.nestjs.com/providers#dependency-injection) pattern.
+We've previously seen how to inject a provider using the standard [constructor based injection](../overview/providers#dependency-injection) pattern.
 This pattern **requires** that the dependency be declared with a class name.
 The `'CONNECTION'` custom provider uses a string-valued token.
 Let's see how to inject such a provider.
 To do so, we use the `@Inject()` decorator.
 This decorator takes a single argument - the token.

 ```ts
 @Injectable()